 Our college operates under full authorization of the Georgia Nonpublic Postsecondary Education Commission and holds accreditation status as a member of the Transnational Association of Christian Colleges & Schools.
 Click here for full details about ACMin’s accreditation status.

 All ACMin faculty are fully credentialed with Master’s-level or doctorate degrees, qualify as accredited instructors of the subjects they teach, and have rich, lifelong experiences in frontline ministry.

 Classes are offered at both day and evening times for student convenience, and with small class sizes, students develop strong relationships with the faculty.
 During class time, instructors challenge students to apply the concepts taught to real-life ministry.

 Does ACMin offer online courses?

-While ACMin may offer some basic courses online in the future, because of the hands-on, direct application nature of the courses taught, how we teach at ACMin cannot be effectively experienced in an online environment.
+ACMin offers both online and synchronous videoconference courses to help meet students’ scheduling needs.
+Because of the hands-on, direct application nature of course content, students can expect ample opportunity to engage in the pragmatic application of theology even in an online environment.
 We hold a strong belief that ministry is relational, and thus incorporate significant life-on-life experience into every course.

 How much does it cost to attend ACMin?

 ACMin tuition is $295 per credit hour.
 Students are responsible for purchasing textbooks and materials for each course they enroll in.